-- Members become 100% vested in retirement benefits earned to date after five years of credited Oklahoma service.
-Members who joined the System on June 30, 1992 or prior are eligible to retire at maximum benefits when age and years of creditable service total 80.
-Members joining the System after June 30, 1992 are eligible for maximum benefits when their age and years of creditable service total 90.
-Members whose age and service do not equal the eligible limit may receive reduced benefits as early as age 55, and at age 62 receive unreduced benefits based on their years of service.
-The maximum retirement benefit is equal to 2% of final compensation for each year of credited service. - Final compensation for members who joined the System prior to July 1, 1992 is defined as the average salary for the three highest years of compensation.
+- Final compensation for members who joined the System prior to July 1, 1992 is defined as the average salary for the three highest years of compensation.
 Final compensation for members joining the System after June 30, 1992 is defined as the average of the highest five consecutive years of annual compensation in which contributions have been made.
 The final average compensation is limited for service credit accumulated prior to July 1, 1995 to \$40,000 or \$25,000, depending on the member's election.
 Monthly benefits are 1/12 of this amount.
 Service credits accumulated after June 30, 1995 are calculated based on each member's final average compensation, except for certain employees of the two comprehensive universities.
-Upon the death of a member who has not yet retired, the designated beneficiary shall receive the member's total contributions plus 100% of interest earned through the end of the fiscal year, with interest rates.

-varying based on time of service.
-A surviving spouse of a qualified member may elect to receive, in lieu of the aforementioned benefits, the retirement benefit the member was entitled to at the time of death as provided under the Joint Survivor Benefit Option.

-- Upon the death of a retired member, the System will pay \$5,000 to the designated beneficiary, in addition to the benefits provided for the retirement option selected by the member. - A member is eligible for disability benefits after ten years of credited Oklahoma service.
+Upon the death of a member who has not yet retired, the designated beneficiary shall receive the member's total contributions plus 100% of interest earned through the end of the fiscal year, with interest rates varying based on time of service.
+A surviving spouse of a qualified member may elect to receive, in lieu of the aforementioned benefits, the retirement benefit the member was entitled to at the time of death as provided under the Joint Survivor Benefit Option. - Upon the death of a retired member, the System will pay \$5,000 to the designated beneficiary, in addition to the benefits provided for the retirement option selected by the member. - A member is eligible for disability benefits after ten years of credited Oklahoma service.
 The disability benefit is equal to 2% of final average compensation for the applicable years of credited service. - Upon separation from the System, members' contributions are refundable with interest based on certain restrictions provided in the plan, or by the IRC. - Members may elect to make additional contributions to a tax-sheltered annuity program up to the exclusion allowance provided under the IRC under Code Section 403(b).

 Contributions - The contributions requirements of the Plan are at an established rate determine by Oklahoma Statute, amended by the Oklahoma Legislature, and are not based on actuarial calculations.
 Employees are required to contribute 7% percent of their annual pay.
 Participating employers are required to contribute 9.50% of the employees' annual pay and an additional 7.70% for any employees' salaries covered by federal funds.
 A portion of the contributions received by OTRS are allocated to the Supplemental Health Insurance Program; see further information in Note 10.
-Contributions to the pension plan from the Center were \$54,063 and \$57,331 for the years ended June 30, 2018 and 2017, respectively.
-The State of Oklahoma also made on-behalf contributions to OTRS, of which \$38,312 and \$46,004, during 2018 and 2017 respectively, was recognized by the Center; these on-behalf payments did not meet the criteria of a special funding situation.
+Contributions to the pension plan from the Center were \$50,246 and \$54,063 for the years ended June 30, 2019 and 2018, respectively.
+The State of Oklahoma also made on-behalf contributions to OTRS, of which \$40,184 and \$38,312, during 2019 and 2018 respectively, was recognized by the Center; these on-behalf payments did not meet the criteria of a special funding situation.